takenet/blip-docs/source/includes/en/webhook.md

 For each message processed, it is important to send a notification with the `consumed` event.
 In case of problems, the chatbot must send a notification with the `failed` event.
 The request must contain an authorization header (`Authorization`) with `Key` type, as showed on chatbot settings.

 For instance, imagine that the received message from the example above (whit id **99cf454e-f25d-4ebd-831f-e48a1c612cd4**) was processed with success.
-The code bellow shows a complete notification request including the headers and the body request.
+The code below shows a complete notification request including the headers and the body request.
 ```
 POST https://msging.net/notifications HTTP/1.1
 Content-Type: application/json